openbmc/openbmc/poky/meta-yocto-bsp/README.hardware.md

 device as the following commands are run as root and are not reversable.

 USB Device:

   1. Build a live image.
 This image type consists of a simple filesystem without a partition table, which is suitable for USB keys, and with the default setup for the genericx86 machine, this image type is built automatically for any image you build.
 For example:

          $ bitbake core-image-minimal

-  2. Use the "dd" utility to write the image to the raw block device.
+  2. Use the `dd` utility to write the image to the raw block device.
 For
      example:

          # dd if=core-image-minimal-genericx86.hddimg of=/dev/sdb

   If the device fails to boot with "Boot error" displayed, or apparently stops just after the SYSLINUX version banner, it is likely the BIOS cannot